midas-network/covid19-smh-research/target-data/README.md

 This folder is used to store target data (also called "ground truth" or "truth data") relevant to the modeling efforts.

+For any questions or issues, please feel free to open an issue.

+## Disparities Round

-It contains the calibration data for phase 1 and 2 of the COVID-19 Scenario Modeling Hub (SMH) Disparities Round.
+This folder contains the calibration data for phase 1 and 2 of the COVID-19 Scenario Modeling Hub (SMH) Disparities Round.

-For any questions or issues, please contact sbents@alumni.princeton.edu.

 ### Demographic data